crowdymous/crowdymous.github.io/_posts/2021-10-29-untraceable.md

 So *PIR* is a way to query the server for a message without the server finding out what message, if any, was returned.
 The server is therefore at no time in possession of any information that would reveal the existence of a communication, let alone the identities of parties involved, because it is unable to make the connection between sender and receiver.
+Because the messages are encrypted and would look like random noise to the server, it can not even tell whether a single message is being exchanged or not.

 There are some trade-offs involved in using *PIR* however.
 It is computationally expensive relative to other services that route messages.
 A server that routes messages can directly